mitkpatel/car-dealership-reactjs/README.md

 # Project Set up

-Open the repository and go to the root directory
+Open the VSCode or any other editor and then execute this commands in terminal

 ```bash
 git clone https://github.com/mitkpatel/car-dealership-reactjs